How does this school stack up?

 Who are University of London's Most influential alumni?

-University of London's most influential alumni faculty include professors and professionals in the fields of Nursing, Economics, and Earth Sciences.
+University of London's most influential alumni faculty include professors and professionals in the fields of Economics, Nursing, and Literature.
 University of London’s most academically influential people include H. G. Wells, Francis Crick, and John Stuart Mill.

 English writerview profile